HyagoOliveira/SpriteLegacyAnimation/README.md

 ## Summary

 Sprite animation is only supported by the new Mecanim Animation System.
 While this system is good, sometimes we just want to play a simple Sprite animation for some GameObject.
-Using Mecanim, you have to create an AnimationController and an AnimationClip assets and set this clip to play on the controller.
+Using Mecanim, you have to create an AnimationController and an AnimationClip assets, setting this clip to play on the controller.
 There are too much steps to play just one single animation clip.

-Nowdays, the main advantage of the Legacy Animation System is simplicity: just create the Animation Clip asset and play it using the Animatinon component.
+Nowadays, the main advantage of the Legacy Animation System is simplicity: just create the Animation Clip asset and play it using the Animatinon component.
 The downside is that this system was not implemented to change references types, like swapping sprites from a SpriteRenderer component.

 This package overcomes this problem by using the SpriteLegacyAnimation with an Animation component.
-With it, Sprites animations can be previwed and played both on Editor and Runtime.
+With it, Sprites animations can be previewed and played both on Editor and Runtime.

 ## How To Use

-### Using [...]
+Depending where you want the Sprite animation to be played, you have two options:

+1. In a **SpriteRenderer**: use the **SpriteLegacyAnimation** component
+2. In an **Image**: use the **ImageLegacyAnimation** component

+After that set the *Sprites* array and clip on the **Create Animation Clip** button next to it.
+Save the Animation Clip asset.
+Open the Animation window and preview your animation.

 ## Installation